General-Meow/learning-ansible/README.md

   - 2 main keys for a play
     - hosts
     - tasks : which is also a list
+- To run a playbook, you use the command: ansible-playbook <playbook_file.yml>
 ```
 ---
   - hosts: all # the first play
     tasks:
+    - name: get server hostname # a nice description of the task
-    - command: hostname # the module to run
+      command: hostname # the module to run
 ```